Jack Rodwell: Sunderland

 In the opening game of the 2016–17 season, Rodwell set up Sunderland's first goal of the game, losing 2–1 against his former club, Manchester City.
 His starts in the next four matches proved to be his comeback.
 However, he missed two matches for the side despite being fit.
 On 1 October 2016 Rodwell returned to the first team, coming on as a 72nd-minute substitute, in a 1–1 draw against West Bromwich Albion.
 However, he suffered a hamstring injury that kept him out for the rest of 2016.
 On 2 January 2017 Rodwell returned to the starting line–up and played 65 minutes before being substituted in a 2–2 draw against Liverpool.
 On 4 February 2017, in a 4–0 win for Sunderland against Crystal Palace, he ended a drought of 1,370 days without winning a Premier League game in which he had started the match.
 His winless run had lasted for 39 Premier League matches.
 Since returning from injury, Rodwell continued to find himself in and out of the starting eleven later in the 2016–17 season.
 Eventually, Sunderland were relegated from the Premier League.
 By the end of the 2016–17 season, he had made 23 appearances in all competitions.

+Ahead of the 2017–18 season, Rodwell avoided taking a cut despite Sunderland's relegation from the Premier League, although the club were willing to sell him, but he ended up staying throughout the summer.
+He scored on his first appearance of the 2017–18 season, in a 2–1 loss against Sheffield United on 9 September 2017.
+As months went by, Rodwell was dropped from the first team once again, due to competition, as well as his own injury concern.
+The club's supporters turned on him after rating him low on the survey conducted by local newspaper Evening Chronicle.

+It was reported that Rodwell asked to leave Sunderland in January 2018 after not making an appearance for the first team since September 2017.
+Rodwell went on a trial at SBV Vitesse, only to for it to be cancelled, citing 'organisational reasons'.
+Rodwell eventually stayed at the club after the January transfer window closed.
+When asked in April 2018, after Sunderland were relegated for a second successive season, manager Chris Coleman said he did not know where the midfielder was mentally.
+It was later revealed that the pair had fallen out and didn't see eye to eye as a result.
+At the end of the 2017–18 season, Rodwell made six appearances and scoring once in all competitions.

+His contract was terminated by the club on 27 June 2018.
+Upon leaving Sunderland, local newspaper Evening Chronicle was critical of the club signing him, even going far as calling him the worst signing in Sunderland's history, while The Northern Echo agreed.

 Rodwell and Cesc Fàbregas during Premier League match between Sunderland and Chelsea on 29 November 2014.